unicode-org/message-format-wg/exploration/quoted-literals.md

   when the message is embedded in code or containers.
   (This is how some syntaxes produce the gnarly `\\\`.)

-- **[r2; high priority]** Minimize the need to escape characters when embedding messages in code or containers.
+- **[r2; medium priority]** Minimize the need to escape characters or change the host format's string delimiters when embedding messages in code or containers.
   In particular, choose a delimiter that isn't frequently used as a string delimiter in programming languages and container formats.

-  However, note that many programming languages also provide alternative ways of delimiting strings, e.g. _raw strings_ or triple-quoted literals.
+  This requirement is scored as _medium_, because many storage formats don't use delimiters at all (`.properties`, YAML), or they are meant to be primarily used by machines (JSON), and because many programming languages provide a way to delimit _raw strings_, e.g. via <code>``</code> in JavaScript and `"""` in Python.
+  Also, messages including e.g. newlines or `\` escapes in their source will likely need those characters accounted for when dropping them into new host formats.

 - **[r3; medium priority]** Minimize the incentive to avoid escaping by changing messages (e.g. rephrasing content, using typographic apostrophes, or switching literal delimiters).